deankoch/UYRW_data/markdown/get_landuse.md

 use to assign SWAT+ plant growth paramaters.

-This code fetches the data, warps to our reference coordinate system, and prepares SWAT+ AW input files.
+This code fetches the data, warps to our reference coordinate system, and prepares input files required by SWAT and SWAT+

 [get\_basins.R](https://github.com/deankoch/UYRW_data/blob/master/markdown/get_basins.md)
 should be run before this script.